ropensci-archive/roweb2/content/technotes/2019-12-11-http-testing.md

 })
 ```

-uses the `helloworld.yml` file - a real HTTP request is not done on subequent calls.
+uses the `helloworld.yml` file - a real HTTP request is not done on subsequent calls.

 And we can test that the returned response is the same in both code blocks above